How to check RAM type (DDR, DDR2 or DDR3) in Windows?

 #1 Verifying your Connection:-

-Let's say if you're on a Wi-fi connection, just connect another device to the wifi and see if it works.
-Or if you're on a broadband, try accessing the other machines on the same connection.
+Let’s say if you’re on a Wi-fi connection, just connect another device to the wifi and see if it works.
+Or if you’re on broadband, try accessing the other machines on the same connection.

-Yet another method to test you internet connection is to download any other browser and then try to access the internet with it.
+Yet another method to test your internet connection is to download any other browser and then try to access the internet with it.
 If you can, it means your browser had some issues, and if not then well you need to fix your internet connection.

 Method #2:- Flush DNS